earlgreyhot1701D/aws-bedrock-vector-embeddings/README.md

 **boto3**: Amazon's Python library that lets us connect to AWS services.
 Think of it as a bridge between your Python code and Amazon's AI models.

-**Text Embeddings**: High-dimensional numerical vectors that represent the meaning of text.
-Similar texts will have similar embeddings.
+**Vector Embeddings**: High-dimensional numerical vectors that represent the meaning of data.
+Similar data will have similar embeddings.

 **Cosine Similarity**: A mathematical measure that calculates how similar two vectors are, ranging from 0 (completely different) to 1 (identical).

-**AWS Bedrock Titan**: Amazon's embedding model that converts text into high-quality vector representations.
+**Amazon Titan V2**: Amazon's embedding model that converts data into high-quality vector representations.

 ### The Functions Explained